(Updated January 3, 2021)

 Garage Conversion in Los Angeles

-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we get inquiries every day about garage conversion projects – here are some tips to get you started.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about garage conversion projects – here are some tips to get you started.

 Garage Conversion Plans

 The first step is to find a small architect or design firm to draw the garage conversion plans with your guidance.
 This is a pretty basic project, so you don’t need an expensive architecture firm.
 They’ll be able to discuss different garage conversion ideas with you, and give you advice on which options will work best for you – depending on if you want to convert your garage to include a bedroom and/or bathroom, convert your garage into a rentable unit, or any other layouts.
 In most cases, you’re likely doing very little with the exterior of the garage – just adding one wall where the garage door is currently, and installing a front door, sliding door, and windows – so that part of the design is reasonably basic.

 In addition, there shouldn’t be any extensive structural design as the exterior load-bearing walls are already in place.
 However, the architect/designer will still have to involve a structural engineer to assess the existing structure and add any structural elements necessary.

 Most of the design work involves the interior layout.
 As you can see in my garage conversion floor plan below, I designed a ‘great room’ that included a living area, kitchen, and small eating area.
 I left enough room for a small bedroom with a closet, as well as a small full bathroom.
 A small bedroom would ideally be a minimum of 10’x9’ and a full bathroom is a minimum of 5’x8’.